 Japanese circle lens – A visual trick for anime cosplayers

-Gyaru girls and aficionados of Japanese fashion have a secret to make their eyes cute, big and bug-eyed: Circle contact lenses.
+Anime cosplayers have a secret to make their eyes cute, big and bug-eyed: Circle contact lenses.
 One intrepid Mookychick roadtests several circle lenses to see how they wear on the eye.
 Can circle lenses really turn you manga?

-Recently, The New York Times released an article about these lenses, claiming Lady Gaga started the trend with her "Bad Romance" music video and that they cause blindness.
+A while back, The New York Times released an article about these lenses, claiming Lady Gaga started the trend with her “Bad Romance” music video and that they cause blindness.
 I strongly refute this.
 Lady Gaga has no relation to the trend (her eyes were altered through CGI and such), and these lenses are cosmetic and can be worn just as safely if you take care of them properly.
 They are authorized by the KFDA and the way I see it, contact lens manufacturers are just complaining because this could cost them money.

 I’ve worn coloured contact lenses before, and after seeing these lenses while in Harajuku in 2006, I’ve finally been able to try them out for myself.
 I received a few trial pairs, so I can let all you lovely people get an idea of how they look and feel.
 Also, be aware that you must soak these lenses for at least 8 hours before wearing them.
 Even if they are prescription lenses, it’s best to not wear them for longer than 10 hours.